On the complexity of parametrized motion planning algorithms: Distributional sectional category of fibrations

 For any metric space $X$, the distributional invariants satisfy the following properties~(\cite{Jau1}): \begin{enumerate} \item $\dcat(X)\le\cat(X)$ and $\dTC_r(X)\le\TC_r(X)$ for each $r\ge 2$. \item $\dcat(X^{r-1})\le\dTC_r(X)\le\dcat(X^r)$ for each $r\ge 2$.
 The lower bound is attained when $X$ is a CW $H$-space (in particular, a compact Lie group). \item $\dcat(\R P^n)=1$ and $\dTC_r(\R P^n)\le \min\{2r+1,2^{r-1}-1\}$ for all $n\ge 1$ and $r\ge 2$, so that the inequalities in Property~\ref{one} can be strict. \item $\dTC_r(X)=0$ for any $r\ge 2$ if and only if $X$ is contractible. \end{enumerate}

 Distributional invariants are most certainly different from the classical ones.
-Besides $\R P^n$, they also differ on the classifying spaces of finite groups (see~\cite{K-W},~\cite{Dr},~\cite{K-W2}), and on lens space and projective product spaces (see~\cite{J-O}).
+Besides $\R P^n$, they also differ on the classifying spaces of finite groups (see~\cite{K-W},~\cite{Dr},~\cite{K-W2}), and on lens spaces and projective product spaces (see~\cite{J-O}).